Save the Planet: Focus on Methane

 – Durwood Zaulke, President, Institute for Governance and Sustainable Development, Washington, D.C.

-Three recent reports from the Newsom Administration document the significant environmental, climate, social, and economic benefits of dairy digesters and dairy methane reduction efforts.
+Additionally, several reports from the Newsom Administration document the significant environmental, climate, social, and economic benefits of dairy digesters and other dairy methane reduction efforts.
 These benefits include significant direct and indirect benefits to local disadvantaged communities and priority populations.

 Documents that the dairy digester program is responsible for achieving 28% of all GHG reductions from all programs invested in by the state with just 1.5% of total funds implemented.